Chibaminato Station

 Chibaminato Station (千葉みなと駅, Chiba-Minato-eki) is an interchange passenger railway station located in Chūō-ku, Chiba, Japan, operated by East Japan Railway Company (JR East) and the Chiba Urban Monorail.

 Lines

-Chibaminato Station is served by the JR East Keiyō Line and Chiba Urban Monorail Line 1.
-It is located 39.0 kilometers from the starting point of the Keiyō Line at Tokyo Station and is the terminal station for the Chiba Urban Monorail Line 1.
+Chibaminato Station is served by the JR East Keiyō Line and the Chiba Urban Monorail.
+It is located 39.0 km from the starting point of the Keiyō Line at Tokyo Station and is the terminal station for the Chiba Urban Monorail's line 1 and 2.

 Station layout

 The JR portion of the station consists of one side platform and one island platform serving three elevated tracks, with the station building underneath.
 The station is staffed.
 The Chiba Urban Monorail Chibaminato Station has two side platforms with two tracks between them, and is also an elevated station.